Legal recourses for the syndicate of co-owners regarding latent defects, faulty design and construction defects

 Co-ownership (syndicate) undertakes the work

-When a syndicate of co-ownership undertakes work in the common portions, it acts as a project manager, since it is its instigator and beneficiary.
+When a syndicate of co-ownership undertakes work in the common portions, it acts as a project owner, since it is its instigator and beneficiary.
 It is therefore the one who defines the specifications and therefore the needs, the budget, the provisional timetable and the objectives to be achieved.
-This may include repairs or replacements of common portions, or alterations to the immovable.
+This may include repairs or replacements of the common portions, or alterations to the immovable.
 This work could also have defects, hence the need to be vigilant.

 Once the work completed, the Board of Directors proceeds with its acceptance and may express reservations.
 The acceptance will validate (or not) the conformity of the work specified in the contractor’s contract, as well as its execution according to the established terms and conditions.
 If it does not meet these criteria, the syndicate must use the warranties at its disposal.
 In addition, it should be noted that the acceptance of the work by the syndicate marks the starting point of the legal warranty relating to poor workmanship.